 When does pre-eclampsia start?

-Doctors will monitor your blood pressure closely, and take blood tests to check for complications.
+Doctors will monitor your blood pressure closely, and take blood tests to check for any complications.
 Depending on the results of these tests, you may be able to go home and rest, attending further monitoring appointments as an outpatient, or you may be kept in for observation.

-You’ll be monitored similarly to above, but also given medication to lower your blood pressure and have ultrasound scans to measure the blood flow from placenta to your baby.
+You’ll be monitored similarly to the above, but you'll also be given medication to lower your blood pressure and have ultrasound scans to measure the blood flow from the placenta to your baby.
 If your baby is well and your condition improves, you may be able to go home before the birth.
 If you haven’t had the baby by your 39th or 40th week, you may be offered an induction.

-Will pre-eclampsia harm my baby’s development?
+Will it harm my baby’s development?

 Intrauterine Growth Restriction

 Ultrasound scans can help identify IUGR, and many babies who suffer from it will catch up on their growth within a few months.
 However, recent research does suggest that growth restricted infants are more prone to developing diseases later in life such as diabetes, congestive heart failure and hypertension.
-It’s important to not blame yourself if your baby does develop IUGR – it’s related to a failing placenta, and you can be eating a perfectly healthy diet and still develop it.
+It’s important not to blame yourself if your baby does develop IUGR – it’s related to a failing placenta, and you can be eating a perfectly healthy diet and still develop it.

 Eclampsia is a rare but serious condition where the membranes of your brain become irritated.
 This can lead to seizures, which put both you and your baby at risk.
-Eclampsia can develop during pregnancy and birth, as well as in the first few days and weeks after your baby’s birth, particularly if your pre-eclampsia was severe.
+Eclampsia can develop during pregnancy and birth, as well as in the first few days and weeks after your baby’s birth, particularly if your case was severe.